EENI Global Business School

 The course is also aimed at all those who wish to do business in the markets of the Sinic Economic Area: China, South Korea, Hong Kong, Japan, Macau, Singapore, Taiwan and Vietnam.

-Civilizations and economic integration (Master, Doctorate)
+Civilizations and economic integration

-1. Intra-Sinic free trade agreements: China-Singapore, Korea-Singapore, Japan-Singapore...;
+1. Intra-Sinic Trade Agreements: China-Singapore, Korea-Singapore, Japan-Singapore...

 2. Relations with the ASEAN

-1. China-ASEAN FTA;
+1. China-ASEAN Agreement

-2. ASEAN-South Korea Free Trade Area;
+2. ASEAN-South Korea Free Trade Area

-3. ASEAN-Japan Economic Partnership Agreement.
+3. ASEAN-Japan Economic Partnership Agreement

 Singapore-South Korea Free Trade Agreement (FTA)